How to change Flash permissions in Chrome

 - In the next window, scroll to the bottom and click the button.

 - Under the Privacy and security section, locate the Content settings option, and the click then triangle on the right side.

 - Find and click the arrow on the right side of the Unsandboxed plugin access option.

-- For the Ask when a site wants to use a plugin to access your computer option, set the toggle switch to the on or off position.
+- Find the Ask when a site wants to use a plugin to access your computer option.
+Set the toggle switch to the on or off position for that option.

 Force Flash to ask permission before it runs